 - You Want Flexibility – Not quite ready to commit yourself to four years of late-night study sessions at uni?
 We totally get it.
 If you’re not sure whether you want to continue your education, earning an associate of applied science is a great option because it offers career flexibility.
 You can earn your AAS after two years and start working immediately.
 Want to keep going and earn your bachelor’s degree?
 That’s cool, too.

 Pursuing higher education?
 Read our blog – What Is a Bachelor’s? – to learn more.

 Is an AAS Degree Right for You?

-Getting an associate degree in applied science can lead to a great many things: a stable career, a good wage and less college debt, to name just a few.
+Getting an associate degree in applied science can lead to a great many things: a stable career, a good wage, and less college debt, to name just a few.
 The real question is whether or not an AAS degree is right for you.
 Although we can’t make that decision for you, we’ve hopefully given you some important things to think about as you explore degree options.
 If you’d like to explore more career roles, find scholarships, or connect with companies looking for talent, give Tallo a spin!